forseti-security/forseti-security/_docs/setup/upgrade.md

   and perform the [Domain-wide Delegation steps]({% link _docs/configure/gsuite-group-collection.md %}).
   Have this information and be prepared to do this prior to starting the installation.
   - The Forseti Security 2.0 installer only migrates configuration and rule files.
+  - Installing Forseti 2.0 will not remove any existing data from the 1.x version, however, at the end of the installation, you will be able to identify the list of v1.x related resources which you can remove manually.

 ### Activate Google Cloud Shell